hashicorp/terraform-provider-aws/website/docs/d/db_snapshot.html.markdown

 * `option_group_name` - Provides the option group name for the DB snapshot.
 * `source_db_snapshot_identifier` - The DB snapshot Arn that the DB snapshot was copied from.
 It only has value in case of cross customer or cross region copy.
 * `source_region` - The region that the DB snapshot was created in or copied from.
-* `status` - Specifies the status of this DB snapshot.
 * `storage_type` - Specifies the storage type associated with DB snapshot.
 * `vpc_id` - Specifies the ID of the VPC associated with the DB snapshot.
 * `snapshot_create_time` - Provides the time when the snapshot was taken, in Universal Coordinated Time (UTC).